EnergyLabSmartCharging/Smart-Charging-Wizard/README.md

 # Smart Charging Wizard
 _A Lightweight User Interface for Cloud-based Smart Charging of Electric Vehicles_
 _____________________
+-  is a web app with a back end optimization module and a front end User Interface (UI).

 > TBD: motivation and short intro
 - utilization of energy and time flexibilities in charging events of Electric Vehicles (EVs)